 In many of the same scenarios where other parental control options were tripped up, Qustodio seemed to know almost intuitively which websites were okay to see and which weren’t, and this is after we already had it strung up to the nines with custom configuration options.

-Unlike some social network monitoring services that may take upwards of 24 hours before they update any activity, Qustodio uses its app privileges to immediately give you a window into what your child is posting as soon as they post it, as well as any comments that pop up on their own status updates.
-You can also go through the entire history of anything that’s on their Timeline regardless of its Privacy setting, something we’ve only seen on Qustodio to date.
+Unlike some social network monitoring services that may take upwards of 24 hours before they update any activity, Qustodio uses its app privileges to immediately give you a window into what your child is posting as soon as they post it.
+You can also view any comments that pop up on their status updates.
+In fact, you can sift through the entire history of your child’s social network timeline, regardless of its privacy settings, something we’ve only seen on Qustodio to date.

-Overall the performance of the filtering software probably hit about 98% of the terms we threw its way for accuracy.
-That said, some parents might want to be careful enabling tricky sites like Twitch.tv or Youtube, where some channels are perfectly okay and others are very much not, so knowing what content they watch ahead of time is really the only way to get this configured right.
+Overall the performance of the filtering software probably hit about 98 percent of the terms we threw its way for accuracy.
+That said, some parents might want to be careful enabling tricky sites like Twitch.tv or YouTube, where some channels are perfectly okay and others are very much not.
+Knowing what type of content your child watches ahead of time is really the only way to get this configured right.

-One feature we did miss here was some kind of reporting or access request response, which would allow your child to directly ping you if they’re getting blocked on a site that might actually be okay for them to see.
-If the parent has notifications set up they’ll instantly be able to see what was blocked, but getting it greenlit means they’ll have to find a desktop and clear the site manually from the browser dashboard.
+One feature we did miss here was some kind of reporting or access request-response, which would allow your child to directly ping you if they’re getting blocked on a site that might actually be okay for them to see.
+That said, if the parent has notifications set up, they’ll instantly be able to see what was blocked and can greenlight it from the app if deemed suitable.

-Qustodio comes in both a Free and Premium version, with the Free option only covering one device at a time with fairly limited activity monitoring options included.
+Qustodio comes in both a free and premium version.
+The free option only covers one device and offers fairly limited activity monitoring options.

-As we mentioned earlier, all new Qustodio accounts are automatically upgraded to a 3-day Premium membership regardless of whether you intend to buy or not, but if you do, here’s how the subscription model breaks down.
+As mentioned, all new Qustodio accounts are automatically upgraded to a three-day premium membership regardless of whether you intend to buy or not.
+If you do opt for a paid plan, here’s how the subscription model breaks down.

 If at any point you need to add more devices to your plan, Qustodio offers an easy upgrade pipeline that will only charge you for the difference between your old subscription and the new one, rather than making you pay for a whole new membership upfront.

-The software combines an industry leading control dashboard with a solid UI, extensive feature list, and rock-solid performance.
-Yes it’s pricey but I assure that you get what you pay for here, and if you’ve been on the fence about parental control until now – don’t wait any longer, grab Qustodio today.
+The software combines an industry-leading control dashboard with a solid UI, extensive feature list, and excellent performance.
+Yes, it’s pricey, but I can assure you that you get what you pay for here.
+If you’ve been on the fence about parental control until now, don’t wait any longer; grab Qustodio today.